dorahero/yolov5_tflite_iOS/README.md

 - [CameraKit](https://github.com/CameraKit/camerakit-ios)

 # Installation:
-- Note : The version of TensorFlowLiteSwift in podfile should be the same as the version of tensorflow when you convert your model used.
+- Note : The version of TensorFlowLiteSwift in podfile should match with the version of tensorflow when you convert your model used.
 ```shell
 cd yolov5_tflite_demo_ios
 pod install